Arjunbhavsar/Job-Portal/README.md

 		- You cannot edit information

 ## Known Bugs
+- Profile breaks if there is a space in the username
+	- This is because it is pulling the name from the url and if there is a space there it will show as "%20"
+	- We can either prevent people from making names with spaces or just check for spaces in the url
+	- Replicate:
+		- Have a username with a space
+		- Go to profile once logged in
+		- Observe that you can't edit anymore and applied jobs no longer shows
+- Biography doesn't update on save
+	- Replicate:
+		- Go to profile once logged in
+		- Enter edit mode
+		- Fill out biography section
+		- Save and observe the biography field
 - User can sign up with the same email
 	- Replicate:
 		- Go to register